visualopsholdings/nodes-irc/README.md

 #### Policy users

-Since the Visual Ops (and the ZMQChat system) is persistent, when you join a stream, you can query the users in that stream by the stream policy and join those users too.
+Since the Visual Ops (and the Nodes system) is persistent, when you join a stream, you can query the users in that stream by the stream policy and join those users too.

 ```